 One of my favorite songs all-time is Murder by Death’s “I Came Around.”
 In it, the singer attends the wake of a man he’d long disliked.
-He thought he knew the man, branded him a crook.
-He takes that point of view into a night of drinking with the man’s friends, only to get ambushed by stories about how good the man really was.
+He thought he knew him, branded him a crook.
+He takes that point of view into a night of drinking with the man’s friends, only to get ambushed by stories about how good the guy really was.
 The singer discovers how wrong he’d been all this time … but it’s too late now, of course.
 The song ends with him weeping beside the man’s coffin.

 Making up your mind and keeping it that way can be a dangerous game, indeed.
 Sometimes, you look back with no regrets whatsoever; other times, the regrets are grievous and irreconcilable.
 Somewhere in between, I’d guess right smack in the middle, are the 18 years I went between my first cheeseburger at Gordy’s Hi-Hat and my second.

 Here’s how I came to that first fateful decision, and how I myself came around.

 The Basics: The Gordy’s Hi-Hat of today is basically the same Gordy’s Hi-Hat that first opened its doors in 1960, there on Highway 33 just outside of Cloquet: black and white checkerboard floors, red shiny barstool seats, cartoon hamburger mascot, everything your mind assumes when you gaze into a grayscale burger joint photo.
 They only thing they haven’t got are the roller-skating windowside servers.
 I went on a Thursday, though.
 The skaters might have just had the night off.

 Gordy’s, for their stature, makes a bigger deal than they need to about Guy Fieri having come by.
 If anyone needs to make a big deal about that, it’s Fieri.

 RELATED: My main man John Garland wrote a wonderful piece about Gordy’s for The Growler two years ago that I rolled my eyes at when I first read it.